ryderstorm/thornwatch_dice_roller/README.md

 # Thornwatch Dice Roller
-A simple web app using Sinatra that handles dice rolls for Thornwatch, the boardgame by Penny Arcade and Lone Shark games.
+A simple web app built with Sinatra for Thornwatch, the boardgame by Penny Arcade and Loneshark games.

+I built this since the game isn't available yet and it was simpler to create this rather than paint a bunch of custom d10 dice.